junged856/CalculatorFX/README.md

 # CalculatorFX
-Modern GUI calculator developed using Java, JavaFX, and Gluon SceneBuilder
+Modern GUI calculator developed in Eclipse using Java, JavaFX, and SceneBuilder - July 2021.